joerischasfoort/money-macro/_posts/the monetary financial system/2021-10-1-central-bank-origin.md

 title: Why Europe Invented Central Banking
 ---

-Central banks are the supposed champions of both price stability and financial stability....
+Central banks are the supposed champions of both price stability and financial stability.
 But, have prices and finance really been very stable? or was the world of money actually more stable before central banking was invented?

 Hi, I am Joeri and to find out, I have collected the best works from economic historians and summarized them into what I believe is the true origin story of central banking.

-And, to be honest, after doing the research, I am no longer surprised about the popularity of central bank conspiracy theories because early central bankers ..... were indeed a bunch of lying frauds, warring kings, Dutch businessmen only out for themselves, and sometimes even convicted criminals.....
+And, to be honest, after doing the research, I am no longer surprised about the popularity of central bank conspiracy theories because early central bankers were indeed a bunch of lying frauds, warring kings, Dutch businessmen only out for themselves, and sometimes even convicted criminals.

 ## Spanish & Italian Public Banks